A guide to the Gorgias GraphQL API: Use cases & alternatives

 Start automating your Gorgias support today

-Ready to see what you can automate in Gorgias without writing a single line of code?
-Connect your helpdesk and find out.
+Ready to see how you can enhance Gorgias with smart automation?
+Connect your helpdesk and discover the possibilities.

 Frequently asked questions

-It requires specialized developer skills for querying, authentication, and secure deployment, leading to significant time investment for building and testing.
-Additionally, these integrations demand ongoing maintenance as systems update, creating a continuous drain on engineering resources.
+Because it is a professional-grade tool, it requires specialized developer skills for querying, authentication, and secure deployment.
+This involves a planned time investment for building and testing.
+Additionally, these integrations benefit from ongoing maintenance as systems update to ensure peak performance.

-The Gorgias GraphQL API only interacts with Gorgias data; it doesn't directly communicate with other platforms.
-A "middleman" app acts as an intermediary, speaking both APIs' languages to fetch data from one system and then push or transform it for Gorgias (or vice-versa).
-This app needs its own environment to run and manage these interactions.
+The Gorgias GraphQL API focuses on managing Gorgias data.
+To communicate with other platforms, you can use an integration bridge or custom app.
+This intermediary facilitates the data transfer between both APIs' languages to fetch data from one system and then push or transform it for Gorgias (or vice-versa), running in its own secure environment.

 Yes, the Gorgias GraphQL API can be leveraged to build robust, near real-time data synchronization solutions.
 When combined with webhooks or scheduled jobs, it allows you to update customer profiles, order statuses, or other relevant information across systems as events occur.

-AI platforms like eesel AI have pre-built integrations that internally handle all the complexities of interacting with the Gorgias GraphQL API.
-They act as the "middleman" app, abstracting away the code, authentication, and maintenance, allowing you to connect Gorgias with a few clicks and leverage its data through an intuitive interface.
+AI platforms like eesel AI have pre-built integrations that internally handle the technical details of interacting with the Gorgias GraphQL API.
+They act as the integration layer, managing the code, authentication, and maintenance, allowing you to connect Gorgias with a few clicks and leverage its data through an intuitive interface.

 Share this post